DefGuard/docs/admin-and-features/troubleshooting/README.md

 This error is common if you use a reverse-proxy for any of our components.

 Every reverse proxy has a timeout for keeping the connection alive.
-You can increase the timeout value to see less errors, but they will eventually appear.&#x20;
+You can increase the timeout value to see less errors, but they will eventually appear.

 Ignore them, this is a normal behaviour.